LaMarseillaise/Constitution-3/Constitution-3.md

 ## Section 2: Supreme Court Structure

 - The Supreme Court shall consist of 27 Justices.
-- Justices are nominated with support from at least three Executive Chiefs, which may not include the Chief of Federal Attorneys or the Chief of Federal Police, and confirmed by Senate supermajority.
+- Justices are nominated with support from at least three Executive Chiefs and confirmed by Senate supermajority.
 - Each case is heard by a randomly assigned panel of 5 Justices.
 - Justices serve a single, non-renewable nine-year term.